drewm27/speakerrankings/boombox-size.md

 ### #9 Harman Kardon Citation 200: $130

 - Positives: Deeper bass than any Onyx.
 - Negatives: Overly boomy by default, you will likely [want to turn the bass down](https://citationsupporthelp.freshdesk.com/en/support/solutions/articles/47001167869-citation-200-eq-adjust-bass-and-treble-level-).
 8 hour battery at medium volume.
-IPX4.
+Poor water rating.
 Not at loud as others
 - Weight: 6.3lbs / 2.85kg
 - Battery Life: 8 hours
 - Aux Input: Yes